ToastCoder/nush/README.md

-# null-sh
+# nush
-Null-SH (or) Null Shell is a custom shell for UNIX based Operating System.
+NuSH (or) Null Shell is a custom shell for UNIX based Operating Systems.